cdktf/cdktf-provider-dns/docs/provider.csharp.md

 This or `password` is required if `username` is set, not supported on Windows.

 The path to a keytab file containing a key for `username`.
+Value can also be sourced from the DNS_UPDATE_KEYTAB environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#keytab DnsProvider#keytab}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#keytab DnsProvider#keytab}

 ---